JvanKatwijk/dab-cmdline/README.md

 	Copyright (C)  2016, 2017, 2018
 	Jan van Katwijk (J.vanKatwijk@gmail.com)
-	Lazy Chair Programming
+	Lazy Chair Computing

 The dab-library software is made available under the GPL-2.0.
 The dab-library uses a number of GPL-ed libraries, all rigfhts gratefully acknowledged.
 All SDR-J software, among which dab-library is one - is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the 	GNU General Public License for more details.